chrisabruce/templates/rfc.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+  # Success Metrics
+  [success-metrics] #success-metrics

+  What metrics can be used to measure the success of this design?

+  - What should we measure to prove a performance increase?

+  - What should we measure to prove an improvement in stability?

+  - What should we measure to prove a reduction in complexity?